deavmi/HypeVM/README.md

 1.  `ioStart`
 2. `ioEnd`

+##### Memory registers

+These registers are useful for determining information regarding the memory of the virtual machine.
+They are listed below.

+TODO: Finish description of these

+1.  `memSize`

 ### Devices

 Devices can be attatched to the machine to add extra (or much needed) functionality.
 A dedicated region of memory (an address space) is dedicated to all of the devices.
 The beginning and end addresses are stored in the special purpose registers `ioStart` and `ioEnd`.